 As for a “total loss” we are not legally liable for that (although there has never been an instance in which we have not completely covered a damaged item).
 You can, of course, buy transit insurance which could provide you with complete coverage on everything rather than a declared value per pound.
 Transit insurance is not regulated by the TxDMV or the Texas Department of Insurance so be sure to carefully read the policy and understand the coverage and deductibles.

 Currently, we are not capable of providing transit insurance directly through our company.
 There are many trusted companies that can provide this for you if you so desire.
-If other moving companies are offering complete coverage of everything you are moving then this may also factor into the price difference we discussed previously (although they probably are not).

 Paper pads work as well as inexpensive cloth pads.
 If you have some sheets, extra towels, blankets, or comforters that you don’t mind using that can be an option as well (the most inexpensive one).